Zeitmaße: Material and form

 The second section is much longer, extending from bar 30 to bar 271.
 It is built upon a permuted series of seven character types:

 These seven types occur four times, permuted as follows:

 These are interlaced with four of the interrupting cadenzas, which are long and complex.
 All of them are regulated by a single 9 × 9 number square.

 The third section has the most complex rhythms (apart from the cadenzas), using duration sets of twelves, nines, sevens, sixes, and fives.
 It is interrupted in bars 275–289 by the last and shortest of the inserted cadenzas.
 A sketch found amongst those for Gruppen shows that the twelve tempo-defined subdivisions of the original version are derived from the inversion of the Gruppen row, a fact that had been previously discovered by York Höller through examination of the score.
 The counting values are varied among crotchet, quaver, and semiquaver.
 However, the fifth and twelfth elements (E = 66 and G = 80, respectively) are exchanged, probably because the fourth, fifth, and sixth tempos otherwise would have been too close together:

 The five cadenzas, which account for about two-fifths of the total duration of Zeitmaße, are spliced into the score in such a way as to flow out of and back into the previously composed music, and yet create a perceivable structure of mutual interruption.
 The first and last cadenzas are the shortest, and the central one by far the longest; the six segments from the original structure, on the contrary, begin and end with the longest values, while the four intermediate ones generally decrease in length.
 The result is an interlaced pattern of eleven sections, played continuously.

+Reception

+Terry Riley was heavily influenced by Zeitmaße.
+In 1959, he composed a heavily chromatic piece for flute, clarinet, bassoon, violin, viola, and cello called Spectra as a response to Stockhausen's quintet.